fastrgv/AdaVenture/README.md

 ----------------------------------------------------------------------
-## For Developers Only:  Fancy Shaders
+## For Developers Only:  Fancy Shaders, FX

 This app demonstrates how to use fancy fragment shaders from glslsandbox.com to make starry maze skies.
 See below (Media Files).
 It also demonstrates the use of coherent noise to create the rolling fireball in the labyrinth.

 ----------------------------------------------------------------------
 ## For Developers Only:  OpenAL portable sound package

-This app uses a cross-platform sound-playing package for Ada apps that can asynchronously start and stop music loops, as well as initiate transient sounds.
+This app uses a cross-platform sound-playing package for Ada apps that can asynchronously start and stop music loops, as well as initiate transient sounds, allowing unlimited concurrency.

 It plays WAV files, via OpenAL, on Windows, OSX, and linux platforms.

-It is suitable for any Ada application that needs music, sound loops or transient sound effects; eg. games.
+It is suitable for <u>any</u> Ada application that needs music, sound loops or transient sound effects; eg. games.